DIY-Machines/WeatherBot/README.md

 ■ Waveshare 2.9” E-ink Display (296x128): https://geni.us/E-inkDisplay1

+■ ■ Note: There are reports of the linked E-Ink display not working with the current code.

 ■ Electrical wire: https://geni.us/22AWGWire

 ■ ESP32 (x1): https://geni.us/ESP32

 ■ ■ Note: Amazon Link is incorrect if you are going to use the PCB design.
 PCB Design requires 30 Pin ESP32

 ■ Limit Switches (x4): https://geni.us/ContactSwitch